RagnarB83/ash-documentation/docs/_build/html/_sources/benchmarking.rst.txt

 Running a test set with a workflow
 #########################################

 The test set can also be run with a workflow (multi-step theory).
-Available workflows are:
+Available workflows are (all using ORCA):

 - W1theory_SP
 - W1F12theory_SP